deepflowio/docs/translate/translated/02-ce-install/05-legacy-host.md

 # Configure DeepFlow Server

-## Update deepflow-server Configuration
+## Update deepflow-server configuration

-Check if all network segments of the server are in the following list of network segments
+Check whether all network segments of the server are included in the following list:

 ```yaml
 local_ip_ranges: